Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "I wish I knew," Darrin mumbled to himself and put the drink down.
 Louder he said, "You of all people, Mr. Zatara know that a good magician doesn't reveal his tricks."

-"Of course," Mr. Zatara nodded, and sat back in his chair.
+"Of course," Mr. Zatara nodded and sat further back in his chair.

 "That really was remarkable, Darrin," Louise complimented him.